The pilots changing the face of aviation

 "Hopefully, we will start seeing an increase in diversity, not a decrease," she says.

-Christian Cunningham, a junior flight student at Kent State University who is also interning with Fly for the Culture describes the industry as "resilient."
+Christian Cunningham, a recent aeronautical studies graduate from Kent State University who is also interning with Fly for the Culture, describes the industry as "resilient."

 "[It] will definitely return to normal just as it did after 9/11, and when that happens hopefully the diversity will be at the highest it's been," Cunningham tells CNN.